 This technique distorts the phase space while not completely disengaging a perception of the space.
 The practitioner must give strong attention to a thought that a required object is going to appear in a desired location.
-There must be sufficient confidence that the practitioner's desires moment, realized. Αt this the be process metamorphosis will begin: space will distort and dim, and the required object will begin to manifest itself.
+There must be sufficient confidence that the practitioner's desires will be realized.
+At this moment, the of process metamorphosis will begin: space will distort and dim, and the required object will begin to manifest itself.
 After this, brightness and focus will be restored with necessarv alterations made present in the phase space.